Key Takeaways

 - Too much sodium can taste salty

-- Keep low for best flavor and equipment compliance
+- Keeping sodium low supports flavor and compliance

 Why it matters: